Zoryve (roflumilast) is a prescription drug that’s used to treat plaque psoriasis in adults and certain children. Zoryve comes as a

 Alcohol is not known to interact with Zoryve.
 It’s likely safe to consume alcohol during your Zoryve treatment.

 Before starting Zoryve treatment, talk with your doctor and pharmacist.
 Tell them about all prescription, over-the-counter, and other drugs you take.
 Also, tell them about any vitamins, herbs, and supplements you take.
-Sharing this information can help you avoid potential interactions.
+Sharing this information can help you avoid possible interactions.

 If you have questions about drug interactions that may affect you, talk with your doctor or pharmacist.